 - 4.7.7 Our Water Framework Directive (WFD) assessment considered each of our feasible options.
-It identified potential issues with three groundwater options: Runley Wood and Kings Walden Lower Greensand boreholes and GSK Slough boreholes.
-These were identified as potentially posing a WFD compliance risk if abstractions start to affect the northwards flow of groundwater.
+It identified potential issues with two groundwater options: the Lower Greensand developments at SGK/Slough and Iver.
+These were identified as potentially posing a WFD compliance risk if abstractions start to affect the northwards flow of groundwater, although the locations of these developments in the centre of the basin means that such impacts are highly unlikely.
 It will only be possible to assess this through a pumping test and monitoring of the impact of pumping on groundwater flows.
 We would carry out these tests prior to implementation of any these options.
 We would only abstract a volume of water that was demonstrated not to risk deterioration of WFD status or achievement of good status. - 4.7.8 We would also implement these options incrementally.
-Runley Wood and Kings Walden are abstractions that are located in close proximity to each other.
-We can implement Runley Wood first and monitor impacts over a longer period of time to provide further confidence in our assessment before increasing our abstraction by implementing Kings Walden.
-GlaxoSmithKline (GSK) Slough comprises two sub-options that can be implemented on an incremental basis in the same way.
-In this way, we will ensure that we only abstract a volume of water that it is demonstrated does not cause a risk of deterioration or failure to achieve good status. - 4.7.9 The WFD assessment also identified a potential issue in relation to the Brent Reservoir.
+GlaxoSmithKline (GSK) and Slough comprises two sub-options that can be implemented on an incremental basis and would form the first stage of development.
+The next stage of development, at Iver, will require exploratory drilling and initial yield tests, and would take into account the findings of the GSK/Slough investigations.
+In this way, we will ensure that we only abstract a volume of water that it is demonstrated does not cause a risk of deterioration or failure to achieve good status. - 4.7.9 Because of the uncertainty associated with the yield of the proposed boreholes and the relative lack of information about environmental risks, we will work closely with the Environment Agency during the development of these schemes. - 4.7.10 The WFD assessment also identified a potential issue in relation to the Brent Reservoir.
 There is uncertainty around how much yield could be obtained without affecting the benefits from the river support that is currently effectively provided by the reservoir.
-We will carry out further assessment of this impact and will ensure that we only abstract a volume of water from the reservoir that is demonstrated not to cause deterioration or to risk not achieving good status. - 4.7.10 Further information about our overall WFD assessment is provided in Section 6.8 below and Technical Report 4.13.
+We will carry out further assessment of this impact and will ensure that we only abstract a volume of water from the reservoir that is demonstrated not to cause deterioration or to risk not achieving good status. - 4.7.11 Further information about our overall WFD assessment is provided in Section 6.8 below and Technical Report 4.13.